Alison Jane Martingano, Ph.D.

 Alison Jane Martingano

-Alison Jane Martingano defended her Ph.D. in Cognitive, Social, and Developmental Psychology in 2020 at the New School for Social Research.
-Alison Jane also holds a M.Phil. and a M.A. in psychology from the New School for Social Research and a B.Sc.
-(Hons) from the University of York.
-She completed her postdoctoral training at the National Institutes for Health, where she investigated emerging technologies for health benefits.
+Alison Jane defended her Ph.D. in 2020 at the New School for Social Research, where she also earned her M.Phil. and M.A. in psychology.
+She began her academic journey with a B.Sc.
+(Hons) from the University of York and further enriched her research acumen during her postdoctoral training at the National Institutes for Health, where she studied the potential health benefits of emerging technologies.

 Social Research Lab